 Cape Verde understands that a care for the environment is important.
 Over 500,000 people live in this relatively poor country in the middle of the Atlantic Ocean.
 The country’s concern for the environment is prompted by previous droughts and the consequent risk of hunger.
 Cape Verde is not wealthy in terms of natural resources, but relies heavily on tourism.
 The implementation of environmentally conscious schemes is a challenge.
 It is one that the Cape Verdeans could have been excused for ignoring.
 Common sense has prevailed however, and consequently the country embraced a care for the environment.

 Cape Verde has ambitious targets for energy from renewable sources.
 The country is currently working towards obtaining half of its energy requirements from renewable sources.
 This is an exciting prospect that many other countries should copy.
 Currently 25% of the country’s electricity comes from wind turbines located on the four largest islands.
 There are also solar panel installations.
-So already approximately 33% of the country’s energy comes from these renewables.
 The eventual target is to obtain all of its energy requirements from renewables, but in addition to produce a surplus.
 That surplus will then be exported to other countries in West Africa.